Skip to content

 Working with mods and plugins

-By far the easiest way to work with mod and plugins, especially large numbers of them, is to utilize modpacks with one of the supported mod platforms.
+By far the easiest way to work with mod and plugins, especially large numbers of them, is to utilize modpacks with one of the supported modpack platforms.

 Download automation